lukaszkups/lukaszkups-old/content/blog/0023_nokia_lumia_735_review.md

 ##Summary

-To not completely repeat my Nokia Lumia 800 review, I can only say that: Nokia Lumia 735 is the greatest 8.1 Windows Phone ever made.
+To not completely repeat my Nokia Lumia 800 review, I can only say that Nokia Lumia 735 is the greatest 8.1 Windows Phone ever made.
 It offers amazing quality(on software and hardware field) for such low price.
-I can recommend it for every new WP user and
+I recommend it as a first smartphone device (due to intuitive OS) or as a solid alternative to Android or iOS based phones.

+PS.

+This review took me about 3 months to finish because of huge amount of other work in free time - I have many draft posts which still need couple improvements, but I hope I'll be able to publish articles more frequently.

 -- ł.